Engine block

-Block of a modern V6 diesel engine.
+Block of a modern V6 diesel engine with dry liners.
 The large holes are the cylinders, the small round orifices are mounting holes, and the small oval orifices adjacent to the cylinders are coolant or oil ducts.

 In an internal combustion engine, the engine block is the structure that contains the cylinders and other components.
 The engine block in an early automotive engine consisted of just the cylinder block, to which a separate crankcase was attached.
 Modern engine blocks typically have the crankcase integrated with the cylinder block as a single component.
 Engine blocks often also include elements such as coolant passages and oil galleries.

 The term "cylinder block" is often used interchangeably with "engine block".
 However, technically, the block of a modern engine (i.e., multiple cylinders integrated with another component) would be classified as a monobloc.

 Construction

 The main structure of an engine typically consists of the cylinders, coolant passages, oil galleries, crankcase, and cylinder head(s).
 The first production engines of the 1880s to 1920s usually used separate components for each element, which were bolted together during engine assembly.
 Modern engines, however, often combine many elements into a single component to reduce production costs.

 The evolution from separate components to monobloc engine blocks has gradually progressed since the early 20th century.
 The integration of elements has relied on the development of foundry and machining techniques.
 For example, a practical, low-cost V8 engine was not feasible until Ford developed the methods used to build its flathead V8 engine.
 Other manufacturers then applied those techniques to their engines.